opentx/lua-reference-guide/general/getValue.md

 * for OpenTX 2.1.x at http://downloads-21.open-tx.org/firmware/lua_fields.txt

 In OpenTX 2.1.x the telemetry sources no longer have a predefined name.
-To get a telemetry value simply use its sensor name.
+To get a telemetry value simply use it's sensor name.
 For example:
  * Altitude sensor has a name "Alt"
  * to get the current altitude use the source "Alt"
  * to get the minimum altitude use the source "Alt-", to get the maximum use "Alt+"